2022–2026 electoral district map

-This mostly residential district located across the inner northern suburbs of metropolitan Adelaide is sandwiched between the electoral district of Adelaide to the south and Grand Junction Road to the north.
+This mostly residential district is located across the inner northern suburbs of metropolitan Adelaide and lies directly north of the electoral district of Adelaide.

-Enfield includes the suburbs of Blair Athol, Broadview, Clearview, Enfield, Kilburn, Lightsview, Northgate and Sefton Park.
-Enfield also includes parts of the suburbs of Nailsworth, Northfield and Prospect.
+Enfield incorporates the suburbs of Blair Athol, Broadview, Clearview, Enfield, Gepps Cross, Lightsview, Northfield, Northgate, Sefton Park and Walkley Heights.
+Enfield also includes parts of the suburbs of Nailsworth and Prospect.